Wedding Planning Tips: Family Photo Shot List

 Recommended Family Photo Shot List for Your Wedding Day:

-Between gathering everyone involved, arranging family members, smoothing your train, and letting your photographer take several photos, you can estimate that each grouping will take two to five minutes to shoot depending on the photo.
+Between gathering everyone involved, arranging family members, smoothing your train, and letting your photographer take several photos, you can estimate that each grouping will take one to three minutes to shoot depending on the photo (larger groups take more time, smaller groups take less).

-Generally speaking, I feel that all the photos listed below will take approximately 45 minutes to one hour to photograph.
+Generally speaking, I feel that all the photos listed below will take approximately 20-40 minutes to photograph, depending on the dynamic of the bunch.
 Please keep in mind that not all these shots are necessary and we can always add to this list if you feel something is missing :)

 BRIDE’S SIDE (please note, it’s helpful to include everyone’s names as well, so we can call them by name!)